martinrombach88/martinrombach88/README.md

 💻 My portfolio is <a href="www.martinrombachdev.com/portfolio">here.</a>

-📽️ You can see a demo of every project on the readme.
-Show don't tell!
+📽️ You can see a video demo of every project on the readme.
+Take a look!

 📫 Reach me on my <a href="https://www.linkedin.com/in/martin-rombach-0a67b266/">Linkedin</a> or my <a href="https://img.shields.io/twitter/follow/MartinRombach88">Twitter. </a>